 Busting Breastfeeding Myths

-Myths about breastfeeding are common as everyone woman's nursing journey is different.
-To help understand the most common misconceptions, we asked Floyd certified lactation consultants to share their science-based answers.
+Myths about breastfeeding are as common as every woman's nursing journey is different.
+To help you understand the most common misconceptions, we asked Atrium Health Floyd certified lactation consultants to share their science-based answers.

-If you have more breastfeeding questions, call the Floyd Breastfeeding Clinic at 706.252.3312 to speak to a lactation consultant.
+If you have more breastfeeding questions, call our lactation consultants at

-Breastfeeding is not a genetic condition.
-Your experience can be different from your mother or your sister.
+Your breastfeeding experience will likely be different from your mother or your sister.

 Caffeine is OK in Moderation

 You can enjoy a cup or two of coffee a day.
-Less than 2 percent of the caffeine is actually transmitted into the breastmilk, making it safe for your baby.
+Less than 2% of the caffeine is actually transmitted into breast milk, making it safe for your baby.

 Breastfeeding while you are sick passes beneficial antibodies on to your baby.
 Also, most medicines pose little or no risk.